-I am an Assistant Professor in the Department of Earth and Space Science and Engineering and hold the York Research Chair in Space Exploration at York University (with a graduate appointment in the Earth and Space Science and Physics and Astronomy Departments).
-I am a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists as well as a Participating Scientist on the Mars Science Laboratory Mission, popularly known as the Curiosity Rover.
+I am an Associate Professor in the Department of Earth and Space Science and Engineering and hold the York Research Chair in Space Exploration at York University (with a graduate appointment in the Earth and Space Science and Physics and Astronomy Departments).
+I am a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists as well as a Participating Scientist on the Mars Science Laboratory (MSL) Mission, popularly known as the Curiosity Rover.
 After training on MER in 2004, I contributed to the 2005 Huygens Mission to Saturn’s Moon Titan and the 2008 Phoenix Mission to the Martian Arctic and currently serve on the InSight, MSL and Juno missions in various capacities.
-My work has been included in 49 peer-reviewed papers and 119 conference proceedings.
-I am the Deputy Director of the Technologies for Exo/Planetary Science NSERC CREATE Program and a member of the Canadian Space Agency’s Planetary Exploration Consultation Committee, the Canadian Meteorological and Oceanographic Society’s Scientific Committee and serve as the Associate Dean of Research and Graduate Studies at the Lassonde School of Engineering.
+My work has been included in 75 peer-reviewed papers and 159 conference proceedings.
+I am the Director of the Technologies for Exo/Planetary Science NSERC CREATE Program, a member of the Canadian Space Agency’s Planetary Exploration Consultation Committee, the Canadian Meteorological and Oceanographic Society’s Scientific Committee and serve as the Associate Dean of Research and Graduate Studies at the Lassonde School of Engineering.

 - Numerical Modeling of volatile processes on planetary bodies

 - Space Mission Operations, Experiment Design & Data Analysis

 - Planetary instrument design and development & Space Mission Design